VISIR - VLT Imager and Spectrometer for mid Infrared

 Content of these pages

-The following items are available on all the VISIR pages, using the bar on the left.
+The following items are available on the VISIR pages.
+They can also be accessed using the bar on the left.

 - Overview: a short description of the instrument